I'm Suzi, founder of Bella & Tortie.

 I first heard about canelés through kitchen banter with a fellow pastry chef.
-We were talking about our favourite pastries and he, without skipping a beat, named the canelé as his absolute favourite.
-I asked him if he meant cannoli! (how green I was) But no - these are worlds, textures and tastes apart.
+We were talking about our favourite pastries and he named the canelé as his absolute favourite.
+I had never heard of them and unable to find them in Brisbane, I didn’t think any more of them.

 And this is how Bella & Tortie* was born.